Jennifer Beals

-Early life
+Early life and education

 Beals was born and raised on the South Side of Chicago, Illinois, the daughter of Jeanne (née Anderson), an elementary school teacher, and Alfred Beals, who owned grocery stores.
-Beals's father was African-American, and her mother is Irish-American.
+Beals's father was Black African-American, and her mother is Irish-American.
 She has two brothers, Bobby and Gregory.
 Her father died when Beals was nine, after which she spent a summer at Cheley Colorado Camps in Estes Park, Colorado.
 Her mother married Edward Cohen in 1981.
 Beals says that her biracial heritage affected her.
 Of her youth, she says that she "always lived sort of on the outside", with a feeling "of being the other in society".
 Beals's first job was at age 13 at an ice cream store, using her height at the time (later 5 ft 8 in) to convince her boss she was 16 years old.

 Two key moments inspired Beals to pursue a career in acting—working on her high school's production of Fiddler on the Roof, and seeing Balm in Gilead (with Joan Allen) while volunteer-ushering at the Steppenwolf Theatre.

 Beals graduated from Francis W. Parker School in Chicago, then participated in Goodman Theatre Young People's Drama Workshop.
 She graduated from Yale University with a B.A. in American Literature in 1987.
 While at Yale, Beals was a resident of Morse College.
 She deferred a term so she could perform in the feature film Flashdance.